Hair is Approximately 90 Percent: Understanding the Composition of Human Hair

 To say that hair is 90 percent keratin is to describe the very essence of its physical identity.
 Keratin is a hard protein produced by cells called keratinocytes.
 Unlike the soft keratin found in the skin's outer layer, the keratin in hair is "hard keratin," which is characterized by a high concentration of sulfur.
 This sulfur allows the protein chains to form strong bonds, creating a rigid structure that can withstand environmental stress, pulling, and friction.

 The core meaning of this composition is that hair is essentially a dead, proteinaceous filament.
-Which means once the hair emerges from the follicle, the cells have undergone a process called keratinization, where they fill with keratin and die, leaving behind a durable shell.
-In real terms, this is why cutting your hair doesn't hurt; the 90 percent keratin structure is an inert biological material.
-On the flip side, because it is a protein, it is subject to degradation.
+Once the hair emerges from the follicle, the cells have undergone a process called keratinization, where they fill with keratin and die, leaving behind a durable shell.
+This is why cutting your hair doesn't hurt; the 90 percent keratin structure is an inert biological material.
+Still, because it is a protein, it is subject to degradation.
 When we use harsh chemicals or excessive heat, we are essentially breaking the protein bonds that hold that 90 percent together.

 From a beginner's perspective, think of hair like a reinforced cable.
+The strength of your hair is directly proportional to the integrity of these protein chains.
 The keratin acts as the steel wires inside the cable, providing the tensile strength.
-That's why without this dense protein concentration, hair would be flimsy, fragile, and unable to maintain any shape.
-But the strength of your hair is directly proportional to the integrity of these protein chains.
+But without this dense protein concentration, hair would be flimsy, fragile, and unable to maintain any shape.
 When the protein structure is compromised—whether through malnutrition or chemical damage—the hair becomes porous, brittle, and prone to split ends.

 Concept Breakdown: The Architecture of the Hair Shaft